 - 1. Verify battery terminals are connected and clean and all wires in the charging system are in good repair and are connected properly. - 2.
 Verify the alternator belt is properly installed and is under proper tension. - 3.
 Verify the battery puts out 24 volts minimum.
 Charge battery as needed so the battery can supply a minimum excitation voltage to the engine's charging system. - 4.
 Verify when the crane is running that the alternator is putting out a minimum of 24 volts DC on the voltmeter. - 5.
 Replace the alternator if the other conditions check out. - 6.
-Refer to the engine manual for further instructions.

-NOTE: If the alternator runs noisily, check belt tension.
+Refer to the engine manual for further instructions. - NOTE: If the alternator runs noisily, check belt tension.
 If problem persists, replace alternator.

-NOTE: If the alternator overcharges (voltmeter reads high, light bulbs burn out quickly), look for a ground where one shouldn't exist.
+NOTE: If the alternator overcharges (voltmeter reads high, light bulbs turn out quickly), look for a ground where one shouldn't exist.
 If external wiring checks out, replace alternator.
+(The alternator probably has an internal ground or a faulty internal voltage regulator.)